SAP-samples/teched2022-XP261/exercises/ex2/README.md

 Select the authentication method "OAuth2ClientCredentials"
 <br>![](/exercises/ex2/images/Ex2_7b.png)

-## Exercise 2.9 Copy Service Key
+## Exercise 2.9 Copy Service Key JSON to Clipboard

 Open the Service Key you downloaded earlier and copy the entire key into the clipboard (Ctrl+A followed by Ctrl+C)
 <br>![](/exercises/ex2/images/Ex2_9.png)
 <br>![](/exercises/ex2/images/Ex2_10.png)

 If you decided to keep the browser tab of the BTP Cockpit open, you can copy the JSON there.
 <br>![](/exercises/ex2/images/Ex2_9b.png)

 ## Exercise 2.10 Paste Service Key

 Back in the endpoint creation screen, click the “Paste Service Key” button.
+<br>![](/exercises/ex2/images/Ex2_11.png)

 Allow the text to be copied.
-<br>![](/exercises/ex2/images/Ex2_11.png)
 <br>![](/exercises/ex2/images/Ex2_12.png)

 ## Exercise 2.11 Check Connection

 Click the button “Check Connection”.
+<br>![](/exercises/ex2/images/Ex2_13.png)

 You should receive a “Success” message.
-<br>![](/exercises/ex2/images/Ex2_13.png)
 <br>![](/exercises/ex2/images/Ex2_14.png)

 ## Exercise 2.12 Save Endpoint